yesil/avalanche-docs-beta/README.md

-# Website
+# Avalanche Docs

+## Overview
+This repro provides contents to the developer documentation site.

+## Project
-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/)

 ### Installation